Password management

 Attempt #2: Patterned alterations

 Ok, so if I want a different password for every site I will ever use, how will I ever remember all of them.
 Well one simple way would be to make careful alterations to the password based on a pattern.
 This pattern should not be obvious by looking at a given password, but it should be reproducible based on whatever site you are trying to log in to.
-For example, if your normal password is ‘P@$sW0rd’, one pattern could produce ’T@$sW#Er’ for when you’re trying to log in to Twitter and ”F@$sW#Ok” for when you’re trying to log in to Facebook.
+For example, if your normal password is P@$sW0rd, one pattern could produce T@$sW#Er for when you’re trying to log in to Twitter and F@$sW#Ok for when you’re trying to log in to Facebook.

 I’m sure you can guess the pattern here.
-Everyone will have their own unique twist on patterns and this can be quite successful if executed correctly, but of course if your pattern is weak and a real person gets your Facebook password of “P@sS-facebook”, they can probably guess your twitter password would be “P@sS-twitter”.
+Everyone will have their own unique twist on patterns and this can be quite successful if executed correctly, but of course if your pattern is weak and a real person gets your Facebook password of P@sS-facebook, they can probably guess your twitter password would be P@sS-twitter.

 Attempt #3: Stored, centralised and synchronised passwords

+Alot of people think that letting your browser remember passwords is a bad thing, and while it does have particular cons, there are some pros to it too.
 For one, you can have completely random passwords and not have to remember them.
 Also, two of the methods of disclosing a password that I mentioned earlier were keyloggers and someone looking over your shoulder.
 Both of these scenarios are a lot less likely if your browser does the typing for you (but of course there are other considerations with this approach).
 The obvious con would be that if someone gets a hold of what the browser knows, they have all your passwords!

+Firefox provides a “master password” facility to encrypt all your passwords (one of my pet hates is that Chrome lacks this) so when a password is needed, you type in your master password once, and it will then autofill any field after that.
+(Just remember to lock your screen if you leave your pc unattended).
 Special consideration to make this password super strong should obviously be taken to avoid any brute force possibilities and of course a master password can be stolen just the same, but this password is useless online and it reduces the probability of others being stolen.
 (1 chance to steal the master password, as opposed to many chances to steal individual passwords).

 Now throw Firefox Sync into the mix.
 Now all your encrypted passwords are in the cloud and available on any machine running Firefox.
 I found this to be really handy, but it represents its own risks.
 This is also just limited to Firefox, what about mobile browsers?
 What about Chrome or your friends computer?